ravmustang/A3_R3F_LOG_Epoch/README.md

 configure Creation Factory and remove any unwanted items from being able to be spawned allow creation factory only when in range of friendly plot pole Add presistance to creation factory buildable objects

+Install NOTES:

+Just add the R3F folder to your mission file.
+Add the contents of init.sqf and description.ext to your same files in your mission folder!